HDest-Community/Personal-Shield-Generator/README.md

 	- `elem`: Shield will help extinguish fire.
 	- `medical`: Shield will help close wounds, regenerate health, and heal burns.
 	- `shock`: Shield will damage latched babuins and eventually kill them.
 	- `cloak`: Bravo six, going dark.
-Cloaks you if above 75% shield.
+Cloaks you if below 25% flux.
 Side effect is that it hides your sights.
 Disabling the shield also disables cloaking.
 - Use + Use Item can be used to quickly toggle the shield on and off without having to bring up the interface.

 ### Mechanics
 ---
-- The generator needs three batteries to function.
-Any fewer and the shield will not regenerate.
-In fact, having fewer than 3 batteries or disabling the shield will make it discharge slowly.
+- The generator needs three batteries with 1 charge in them to function.
-- If the maximum shield amount is suddenly lowered to be under the current shield amount, the excess shields will be discharged with great force and deal damage to anything near you.
-Range and damage grow with difference.
-- Thickness is how good the shield is at stopping bullets.
-Thicker shields absorb projectile energy better.
-Only really affects bullets.
-- Efficiency is how many units of shield need to be recharged for all batteries to lose 1 charge.
-Each cycle reduces overall efficiency.
-- Recharge rate varies depending on shield amount and mode.
-It peaks at half capacity and goes down as shield depletes or regenerates.
+- Taking damage generates soft flux.
+A fraction of that is hard flux.
+The latter cannot be vented without disabling the shield.
+Soft flux cannot go under the hard flux amount.
+- Taking *too much* damage will overload the shield, causing the following effects:
+	- Battery charge will be partially depleted.
+This may result in battery loss if the initial charge was low to begin with.
+	- Disable the generator and prevent reactivation until all flux is vented.
+	- Set you on fire a little.
+- The generator has two modes: full-coverage and frontal.
+The former makes you virtually impervious to attacks, but shields will take 100% damage, meaning faster flux build-up.
+Frontal shield makes you open to flanking, but damage to shields is greatly reduced.
+- Shields block all damage completely.
 - Multiple shield generators do not stack due to interference.
 - Hold Firemode with your PSG selected when picking up another generator to consume the item and gain upgrade points.
 This is a passive bonus.